openhab/org.openhab.binding.zwave/doc/sunricher/heatit_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-  1. Send Command Class "Device Reset Locally Notification V1" to associated devices of the group to report factory reset information when factory reset the remote control.
-  2. When remote control battery power value changes, send Command Class "Battery Report V1" to associated devices of this group to report power value information.
-  3. Short press or press and hold any button to send scene activation command to the associated devices of this group using Command Class "Central Scene Notification V3".
+<ol&gt<li&gtSend Command Class "Device Reset Locally Notification V1" to associated devices of the group to report factory reset information when factory reset the remote control.</li&gt <li&gtWhen remote control battery power value changes, send Command Class "Battery Report V1" to associated devices of this group to report power value information.</li&gt <li&gtShort press or press and hold any button to send scene activation command to the associated devices of this group using Command Class "Central Scene Notification V3".</li&gt </ol&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Launch 1

-Short press **I/O** button of Group 2 to send ON/OFF command to associated devices of the group using Command Class "Basic Set V2".

-Press and hold down **I/O** button Group 2 to send light intensity increase/decrease command to associated devices of this group using Command Class "Multilevel V4"
+<p&gtShort press <strong&gtI/O</strong&gt button of Group 2 to send ON/OFF command to associated devices of the group using Command Class "Basic Set V2".</p&gt <p&gtPress and hold down <strong&gtI/O</strong&gt button Group 2 to send light intensity increase/decrease command to associated devices of this group using Command Class "Multilevel V4"</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Launch 2

-Short press **I/O** button of Group 3 to send ON/OFF command to associated devices of the group using Command Class "Basic Set V2".

-Press and hold down **I/O** button Group 3 to send light intensity increase/decrease command to associated devices of this group using Command Class "Multilevel V4"
+<p&gtShort press <strong&gtI/O</strong&gt button of Group 3 to send ON/OFF command to associated devices of the group using Command Class "Basic Set V2".</p&gt <p&gtPress and hold down <strong&gtI/O</strong&gt button Group 3 to send light intensity increase/decrease command to associated devices of this group using Command Class "Multilevel V4"</p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: Launch 3

-Short press **I/O** button of Group 4 to send ON/OFF command to associated devices of the group using Command Class "Basic Set V2".

-Press and hold down **I/O** button Group 4 to send light intensity increase/decrease command to associated devices of this group using Command Class "Multilevel V4"
+<p&gtShort press <strong&gtI/O</strong&gt button of Group 4 to send ON/OFF command to associated devices of the group using Command Class "Basic Set V2".</p&gt <p&gtPress and hold down <strong&gtI/O</strong&gt button Group 4 to send light intensity increase/decrease command to associated devices of this group using Command Class "Multilevel V4"</p&gt

 Association group 4 supports 5 nodes.

 ### Group 5: Launch 4

-Short press **I/O** button of Group 4 to send ON/OFF command to associated devices of the group using Command Class "Basic Set V2".

-Press and hold down **I/O** button Group 4 to send light intensity increase/decrease command to associated devices of this group using Command Class "Multilevel V4"
+<p&gtShort press <strong&gtI/O</strong&gt button of Group 4 to send ON/OFF command to associated devices of the group using Command Class "Basic Set V2".</p&gt <p&gtPress and hold down <strong&gtI/O</strong&gt button Group 4 to send light intensity increase/decrease command to associated devices of this group using Command Class "Multilevel V4"</p&gt

 Association group 5 supports 5 nodes.